Idaho Firm Foundation

-The insurance industry contributed $909 million to the Idaho gross state product (GSP) in 2012, accounting for 1.56 percent of the state GSP.
+The insurance industry contributed $1.0 billion to the Idaho gross state product (GSP) in 2014, accounting for 1.58 percent of the state GSP.

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Idaho surplus lines market accounted for $60.2 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Idaho surplus lines market accounted for $78.8 million in gross premiums written in 2014, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Idaho as measured by direct property/casualty incurred losses, were $1.1 billion.
-Life insurance claims and benefits payouts in Idaho totaled $1.6 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Idaho as measured by direct property/casualty incurred losses, were $1.4 billion.
+Life insurance claims and benefits payouts in Idaho totaled $1.8 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
-In 2013 Idaho ranked eighth in the nation for the number of wildfires, with 1,471 fires that burned 722,204 acres.
+In 2015 Idaho ranked fourth in the nation for the number of acres burned by wildfires, with 1,324 fires that burned 804,094 acres.

 STATE BY STATE COMPARISON TABLES

 - Surplus Lines

 - State Taxes

 - Catastrophes By State